mateospencer/python_crash_course/README.md

 Note:
 * Some code in this repo may have purposeful errors where the assignment asked for a value to be changed to demonstrate an error.
-* Some code may be duplicated as data is altered later.
+* Some code may be duplicated as data is altered later or reused to teach new concepts.
 * Some code will be inefficient because it follows what has been learned up to that point in the book.
 * Code is excessively commented.
 This is because this code doubles as notes for me to refer back to or to help me with jumping back and forth between concepts.
 I will try to stick to PEP-8 conventions as much as possible and will update formatting as I learn it.
 * Any feedback is welcome.
+I have so much to learn.